 Below Fair Value: SGP (A$4.28) is trading below our estimate of fair value (A$8.37)

 Significantly Below Fair Value: SGP is trading below fair value by more than 20%.

 Price To Earnings Ratio

-PE vs Industry: SGP is unprofitable, so we can't compare its PE Ratio to the AU REITs industry average.
+PE vs Industry: SGP is good value based on its PE Ratio (9.2x) compared to the Australian REITs industry average (9.6x).

-PE vs Market: SGP is unprofitable, so we can't compare its PE Ratio to the Australian market.
+PE vs Market: SGP is good value based on its PE Ratio (9.2x) compared to the Australian market (18.6x).